symfony/symfony-docs/debug.rst

 The dumper is not limited to scalar values.
 Arrays and objects can also be visualized using the VarDumper.
-One of the most important advantages of using ``dump()`` is a nicer and more specialized dump of objects (e.g. Doctrine internals are filtered out when dumping a proxy entity).
+One of the most important advantages of using ``dump()`` is a nicer and more specialized dump of objects (e.g. Doctrine internals are filtered out when dumping an entity proxy).

 If the dumper is used on a command line, the result is a formatted string.
 Otherwise, the result is a piece of HTML, which can be expanded to show nested